18-Year-Old American Soccer Player Ty Walker Reaches For His Dream

 Many players dream of becoming a professional soccer player — few ever have the chance to prove their talent.

-International Soccer Academy is excited to announce 18-year-old defender Ty Walker is on trial with RCD Mallorca since February 9, 2021.
-The trial began as a one week evaluation and was extended to a third week.
+International Soccer Academy is excited to announce 18-year-old defender Ty Walker has been on trial with RCD Mallorca since February 9, 2021.
+The trial began as a one week evaluation and was extended to a fourth week.

 “My trial with RCD Mallorca is amazing.
 The best way to learn is by playing with better players and to see what they are doing,” said Walker whose family lives in North Carolina.
 “I really like playing this style of soccer and it felt great to be invited back — it means I’m one step closer to what I want to accomplish … earning a contract to become a professional soccer player.”